 All funds for the maintenance of the Assembly shall be provided by the voluntary contributions of the tithes, offerings and other donations of the members and friends of the church.
-Offerings shall be accepted by the Assembly at such times and in such ways as agreed upon by the Senior Pastor and the Board of Deacons, and shall be administered by the Treasurer under their direction (Malachi 3:10; Luke 6:38; I Corinthians 16:1,2).
+Offerings shall be accepted by the Assembly at such times and in such ways as agreed upon by the Lead Pastor and the Board of Deacons, and shall be administered by the Treasurer under their direction (Malachi 3:10; Luke 6:38; I Corinthians 16:1,2).

 Article 11.
 Property